beinson360-sys/vbs-Prank-Virus-Harmless-/README.md

 5: MsgNote.vbs / Open a msg box and a notepad window with the Text "I SEE YOU!!!"

 6: speak.vbs / Puts your volume up to the max and then reads random letters

+7: PowerPoint.vbs / Is made to prank your teacher, it shuts the PC down.